Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Sophia.md

 fixed the canMove() method! tetrominoes fall correctly, generate new one upon falling

 ### 2025-05-29 - Tetromino class
-fixed the move() method to call the canMove() method so blocks don't pass through each other/the walls
+fixed the move() method to call the canMove() method so blocks don't pass through each other/the walls\
+fixed the line clearing method, it now works!